Don Meredith left us wanting more

 In fact, Meredith once said, "When I die, I want to come back as Bobby Layne's chauffeur."

 Dallas was Meredith's playground, on and off the field.
 According to former Fort Worth newspaperman Mike Shropshire in his book, "Ice Bowl," one of Meredith's favorite postgame hangouts was Dewey Groom's Longhorn Ranch on the outskirts of the downtown area.
 He was often accompanied there by a young songwriter who had yet to launch his own singing career, but Meredith liked the words that Willie Nelson put together in songs like "Hello, Walls" and "The Party's Over."
-Of course, "turn out the lights, the party's over," would become Meredith's signature line on MNF.
+Of course, "turn out the lights, the party's over," would become Meredith's signature line on MNF."Those early Willie Nelson songs had a quality of sadness, or loneliness, to them, and there was a side of Meredith, maybe his true side, that strongly identified with that stuff," Cowboys linebacker Lee Roy Jordan told Shropshire.[+] EnlargeMalcolm Emmons/US PresswireDon Meredith took a beating as the starting quarterback for the Dallas Cowboys, yet he always managed to remember his ABCs -- Always Be Cool.

 Jordan still believes that Meredith never received enough credit for his talent and leadership in those early Cowboys years.